How Long Does it Take to Sell An Item on eBay: My Average Sales Time on eBay

 Cross-Post More Items

 Finally, I plan on cross-posting even more items.
-I will list more of my items on different platforms.
+I will list more of my things on different platforms.
 The platforms that I will be using are Mercari, OfferUp, Craigslist, Facebook Marketplace, Nextdoor, and Poshmark.

 Doing those things will help me increase my average sales time on eBay.